Fossil Tracks and Other Trace Fossils Falsify Flood Geology

 Introduction

-"Flood Geology" refers to the attempt by strict, "young-earth" creationists to attribute all or most of the fossil record to a violent global flood which occurred only several thousand years ago, and lasted approximately one year.
+"Flood Geology" refers to the view of "young-earth" creationists (YECs) that most of the fossil record to a violent global flood which occurred only several thousand years ago, and lasted approximately one year.
 This position, disputed even by many Biblical scholars,* is contradicted by vast amounts of geologic and paleontological evidence.
 For these reasons virtually all geologists, including most Christian ones, rejected Flood Geology in the 1800's.

 Among the compelling lines of evidence refuting Flood Geology are a wide variety of trace fossils or "ichnites," which are any impressions or structures made by ancient organisms while they were still alive.
 Said another way, trace fossils are geologic records of biologic activity.
 These include trackways, burrows, dens, nests, droppings, and feeding marks left by a variety of vertebrates and invertebrates throughout much of the fossil record (Martin, 1999; 2010).

-Many of these trace fossils indicate exposed land (or at most shallow water) with calm, mild conditions--hardly the kinds of environments expected during a torrential global deluge.
-Appeals by some creationists to "lulls" during the Flood, or differential escape abilities of different animal groups, are incapable of explaining the great geographic and geologic prevalence of trace fossil, and many of the features of the specific ichnites.
+Many of these trace fossils must have been made on dry land, or under at most shallow water, and in relatively calm, mild conditions--hardly the kind of environments expected during a torrential global deluge.
+Appeals by some creationists to "lulls" during the Flood, or differential escape abilities of different animal groups, are incapable of explaining the widespread geographic and geologic prevalence of trace fossil, and many of the features of specific ichnites.

 Invertebrate Trace Fossils

-Flood Geologists must explain how all these complex structures, which typically require mild and dry (or at best shallow water) conditions, specific environmental resources and materials, and significant periods of time, were formed during a global flood.
-Strict creationists themselves often characterize the Flood as having unprecedented hydrologic forces, which would have destroyed most if not all of the potential trackmakers during its early stages, as well as the animals' original habitats.
-Yet at many trace fossils sites we see evidence of such habitats, not only in the trace fossils themselves, but also a variety of other geologic and paleontological indicators (such as mud cracks, ripple marks, etc.) indicating relatively calm, mild, non-Flood conditions.
+Flood Geologists must explain how all these complex structures, which typically require mild and dry (or at best shallow water) conditions, specific environmental resources and materials, and significant periods of time, were formed during a violent global flood.
+YECs themselves often characterize the Flood as having unprecedented hydrologic forces.
+Such conditions would have destroyed most if not all potential trackmakers during its early stages, as well as the animals' original habitats.
+Yet at many trace fossils sites we see abundant evidence of such habitats, not only in the trace fossils themselves, but also a variety of other indicators (such as mud cracks, ripple marks, etc.) demonstrating relatively calm, mild, non-Flood conditions.
 Let us examine some specific examples.

 Invertebrate trace fossils, NM